Azure/FTALive-Sessions/content/resiliency/bcdr/readme.md

-# Welcome to the FastTrack for Azure Business Continuity and Disaster Recovery Solutions call
+# Welcome to the FastTrack for Azure BCDR Solutions call
 ## We will start 3-4 minutes after the scheduled time to accommodate those still connecting

 > This call will not be recorded due to the wide audience and to encourage questions.